Working for us - FAQsIf you have a question about working with us, hopefully you'll find the answer here.

 How much does each event typically pay?

 It’s worth noting that rates of pay may change as they depend largely on the duration of the event, which is not always known by the organiser until closer to the event.
-This is one of the main reasons we are unable to publish rates of pay when events open for registration.
+This may result in the pay/timings changing nearer the date.

 Do you provide kit and equipment?